Facing gridlock, Jakarta takes aim at cheap, green car drive

 The governor also aims to significantly increase parking costs, raise fines for traffic violations and expand public transport by buying hundreds of new buses next year.
 The plans need to be approved by the capital’s House of Representatives.

 Around 40,000 cheap cars - costing less than 100 million rupiah - are expected to be sold this year in Indonesia, soaring to about 200,000 next year.
-The main local car manufacturers are Astra International and Indomobil Sukses Makmur (IMAS.JK).
+The main local car manufacturers are Astra International and Indomobil Sukses Makmur.

 “The criticism (of LCGC) is absolutely not fair,” Darmadi said.
-“This program is very good for the country and its economy, so there’s no reason to drop it.”
+“This programme is very good for the country and its economy, so there’s no reason to drop it.”

-Additional reporting by Norihiko Shirouzu in Beijing, Yayat Supriatna and Christania Astri in Jakarta; Editing by Ian Geoghegan